EslamFares/Log_Pro/README.md

 - [Pub Package](https://pub.dev/packages/log_pro)
 - [GitHub Repository](https://github.com/EslamFares/Log_Pro)

-## LogPro Flutter vscode extension
+### <a href="https://marketplace.visualstudio.com/items?itemName=EslamFares.logpro-flutter" target="_blank">LogPro Flutter vscode extension</a>
-- For faster and easier use of the package through shortcuts that can be easily reassigned from the package settings. [logpro flutter vscode extension](https://marketplace.visualstudio.com/items?itemName=EslamFares.logpro-flutter)
+- For faster and easier use of the package through shortcuts that can be easily reassigned from the package settings.
+<a href="https://marketplace.visualstudio.com/items?itemName=EslamFares.logpro-flutter" target="_blank">Open in Visual Studio Code Marketplace</a>
 ## Getting Started

 Just create an instance of `LogPro` and start logging: